-Quality Insights of Pennsylvania will continue working with providers and PA communities to improve health care quality as part of Quality Insights Quality Innovation Network, a new Quality Innovation Network-Quality Improvement Organization (QIN-QIO) chartered by the Centers for Medicare & Medicaid Services (CMS).
+Quality Insights of Pennsylvania is continuing to work with providers and PA communities to improve health care quality as part of Quality Insights Quality Innovation Network, a new Quality Innovation Network-Quality Improvement Organization (QIN-QIO) chartered by the Centers for Medicare & Medicaid Services (CMS).
 The new network is comprised of five states (Pennsylvania, West Virginia, Delaware, New Jersey, and Louisiana) and became effective on August 1, 2014.

-In the coming weeks we’ll be encouraging providers and community organizations to become participants in many new and exciting, data-driven QI programs designed to improve clinical care and patient safety in our state and across the network.
-So stay tuned for more information about how to benefit from our work related to:
+We are encouraging providers and community organizations to become participants in many new and exciting, data-driven QI programs designed to improve clinical care and patient safety in our state and across the network.
+Learn more about how to benefit from our work related to: